 - Renal failure: serum creatinine of estimated glomerular filtration rate (eGFR) must be recorded in the last 3 months as <30mL/min.
-Patients must not be on dialysis. - Morbid obesity - Non-removable items such as fixed dentures, medication patches on the skin, body piercings or tattoos.
+Patients must not be on dialysis. - Morbid obesity - Non-removable items such as fixed dentures, medication patches on the skin or body piercings.